 Coronavirus - being furloughed if you can’t work

-Your employer might have used the government Coronavirus Job Retention scheme to pay you while you’re not working.
+Your employer might be able to use the government Coronavirus Job Retention scheme to pay you while you’re not working.
 This is known as being a ‘furloughed worker’.

-If your employer applied to the scheme, you’ll be paid 80% of your normal pay up to a maximum of £2,500 a month.
-This will continue until the end of October.
+If your employer uses the scheme, you’ll be paid 80% of your normal pay up to a maximum of £2,500 a month.
+This will continue until the end of March 2021.

 Your employer should have sent you a letter or email explaining you’ll be paid through the scheme.
 If they haven’t sent you anything, ask for confirmation in writing.
 The government will only pay your employer if they have evidence you’ve been furloughed.